Drumnadrochit: Transport

-There are several buses a day that pass through Drumnadrochit, notably the 17 between Drum and Inverness bus station.
+Several buses a day pass through Drumnadrochit, notably the 17 from Inverness bus station.
 Buses are less frequent outside the summer season, especially on a Sunday.

 Economy

 The village is popular with tourists and there are three larger hotels in (or close to) the village, two smaller inns (the Ben Leva Hotel and Fiddler's Rest) and a hostel (the Loch Ness Backpackers Lodge).
 Attractions include the nearby Urquhart Castle, one of the most visited sites managed by Historic Scotland, and Nessieland, and a "Nessie" themed exhibition about the Loch Ness Monster, the Loch Ness Centre and Exhibition for those wanting a more serious interpretation.
 The village hosts the Glenurquhart Highland Games at the end of August each year.
 A winter event, "Drums and Rockets", has also taken place in recent years.
 The community hosts a Bonfire Night fireworks display around 5 November.

 Two long-distance hiking routes pass through or start at the village.
 The Great Glen Way from Fort William to Inverness; and the Affric-Kintail Way begins at the village, passing through Glen Affric and ending at Morvich on the west coast.

 Agriculture and forestry are also major local employers.
 Drumnadrochit is the home of the Hanging Tree Brewery, a microbrewery launched in 2018.
 Drumnadrochit is also home to Cobbs Cakes traditionally made and distributed across the UK and Ireland.
-Cobbs is also the largest employer in the village, running the Drumnadrochit Hotel and the Clansman Visitor Centre, and recently bought the Loch Ness Beer brand after the Brewery went into administration in 2016.
+Cobbs is also the largest employer in the village, running the Drumnadrochit Hotel and the Clansman Visitor Centre, and recently bought the Loch Ness Beer brand after the brewery went into administration in 2016.